COVID In Minnesota: UK Variant Outbreak Linked To Youth Sports In Carver County, Officials Recommend 2-Week Pause

 MINNEAPOLIS (WCCO) – Minnesota health officials are encouraging a two-week pause in youth sports in Carver County due to a rapidly growing outbreak of the U.K. COVID-19 variant.

-Since late January, Minnesota Department of Health has detected at least 68 cases of the B117 variant, which was first identified in the United Kingdom.
-The cases were linked to club sport activities, including hockey, wrestling, basketball, alpine skiing, among others.
+Since late January, Minnesota Department of Health has detected at least 68 COVID-19 cases linked to club sport activities, including hockey, wrestling, basketball, and alpine skiing, among others.
+Of the 68 cases, 24 have been confirmed cases of the B117 variant, which was first identified in the United Kingdom.
 Officials have also seen an increase in cases connected to Carver County gyms and fitness centers.

+“We have seen an increase in cases particularly in those under 20,” said Dr. Ruth Lynfield, an MDH Epidemiologist.
+She said none of the cases in student-athletes are serious, but she worried they are spreading the virus to coaches and other teams they play.

 According to the MDH, there was a 62% increase in variant cases between Feb.
 24 and March 4.
-They confirmed 24 cases of the variant have been identified since Jan.
-28, and 18 cases have been linked to one or more B117 cases and are pending results.
+As well as the 24 confirmed cases of the B117 variant, 18 cases have been linked to one or more B117 cases and are pending results.
 An additional 26 cases have been linked to confirmed B117 cases.
-The outbreak has impacted multiple schools.
+Many people with the variant attended school or sport activities while infectious, and the outbreak has impacted multiple schools.

 Inbox: @mnhealth says there is a cluster of the U.K. variants linked to youth sports in Carver County.